withdk/MQL4_Public/README.md

 # MQL4_Public

+## Summary
-Some MQL4 code that I've either written or that I found useful.
-Thought I'd share as it may helps others.
+Some MQL4 code that I've either written or that I've found useful.
+Thought I'd share as it may helps other developers or traders.

+I'm actively developing several publicly available projects as follows:

+   * Horror Expert Advisor (short for horizontal expert advisor) A simple bot that allows you place and manage trades through lines and buttons.
+It's fairly customised to the way I trade but it can be easily modified.
+   * TradeQuickLook is an indicator.
+A simple proof of concept indicator that I'm working on to assist a trader in quickly showing useful information like targets and stops by simply clicking on a candle.
+Quite useful for manual backtesting or before taking a live trade.
+Fairly basic at the moment.

+Contributions and thoughts welcome :-)

+There is quite a bit of other code as well, browse through and enjoy.

+## Please Read!

+Please note this is BETA code, some of it going back years, and is provided for educational purposes ONLY.